profile picture

 Coming Up With The Final Value

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-Here's what it all boils down to, an appraiser from Grantham Appraisal & Realty, Inc. will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Grantham Appraisal & Realty, Inc. will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.